mimno/jsLDA/README.md

 jsLDA
 =====

-An implementation of latent Dirichlet allocation in javascript.
+### An implementation of latent Dirichlet allocation (JDA) in javaScript.

+#### Revised and enhanced by Owen Dall in 2016 from the original by David Mimno.

 Instructions:
 ------------